priyanshumaitra/YouTube-Declutter/README.md

 # Declutter YouTube Account

 - Paste the code in the console of your browser and run.
-- Change the delay of the process by modifying the delay in ms.
+- Change the delay of the process by modifying the delay time in ms.